How to Visit Denarau Island on a Budget

 Resort Cultural Activities

 For resort guests, evenings are often filled with Fijian cultural entertainment.
 At resorts like the Radisson Blu Resort, sunset is acknowledged with torch-lighting ceremonies carried out by performers dressed as Fijian warriors.
-Resorts like the Sofitel Fiji Resort host Fijian “meke”, otherwise known as traditional dancing, as well as traditional “lovo” feasts where food is slow-cooked in an underground oven.
-Guests can watch the unveiling of the lovo before the feast begins.
-Needless to say, lovo dining is not a free activity.

-Kids’ clubs, a free or affordable service depending on which resort you use, are a great way for children to get immersed in the Fijian culture, with activities including Fijian games, language lessons and crafts.
+Kids’ clubs, a free or affordable service depending on which resort you use, are a great way for children to get engaged in the Fijian culture, with activities including Fijian games, language lessons and crafts.

 Dining on a Budget in Denarau

 Compared to the restaurants found in Nadi town, just a 15-20-minute drive away, eating out in Denarau is not cheap.
-With that in mind, we recommend budget travellers to catch a bus to Nadi town to see the sights (check out our The Guide to Nadi on a Budget) and try some of the amazing cheap eats in Nadi while you’re there.
-Otherwise, head to Port Denarau Marina to find some cheaper food options than what is available in the resorts.
+With that in mind, we recommend budget travellers to catch a bus to Nadi town to see the sights (check out The Guide to Nadi on a Budget) and try some of the amazing cheap eats in Nadi while you’re there.

 Cheap Eats in Denarau